Welcome!

 -

-Sometimes You Can't Distribute Random-Oracle-Based Proofs [preprint]
+Sometimes You Can't Distribute Random-Oracle-Based Proofs, CRYPTO 2024 [paper]